 - Be in writing addressed to Adjudicate Today (or other ANA), requesting the nomination of an adjudicator;

-- Be lodged with Adjudicate Today within 20 business days from the due date of payment;
+- Be lodged with Adjudicate Today within 20 business days of the due date for payment;

 - Attach a copy of the payment claim;